devinekask/creative-development-f24/webgl/README.md

 ## Basic color adjustments

-The most important job of the fragment shader is providing a 4d color vector to `gl_FragColor`.
-In the show image boilerplate code, we sample a color from a texture and pass that unmodified color to the `gl_FragColor`.
+The most important job of the fragment shader is providing a 4d color vector to `outColor`.
+In the show image boilerplate code, we sample a color from a texture and pass that unmodified color to the `outColor`.

 You can do basic image color manipulation, by modifying the value of that sampled color.